rakxxxnoway/rakxxxnoway/README.md

-# About this guy 👋
+# Intro

-I'm Georgy Pavlov, a Computer Science student at Karlstad University, currently living in Sweden. 🇸🇪
+I'm Georgy Pavlov, a Computer Science student at Karlstad University, Sweden

 ## About Me